 - Other Things to Consider When Buying a Simple Casket

-If this pattern did exist, it wouldn’t be a surprise if barnwood caskets were popular right now.
-You don’t have to watch hours of HGTV per week to know the popularity of the “farmhouse” style — using distressed wood furniture that may or may not have weathered naturally.
+If this pattern does exist, it wouldn’t be a surprise that barnwood caskets are popular right now.
+You don’t have to watch hours of HGTV per week to know the popularity of the “farmhouse” style (using distressed wood furniture that may or may not have weathered naturally.)

-We’ll discuss the features of the barnwood casket and the different types of casket available on the market.
-We will also give you ideas of similar styles if barnwood caskets are not immediately available in your area.
+We’ll discuss the features of barnwood caskets and the different types of caskets available on the market.
+We will also give you ideas of similar styles if barnwood caskets aren't immediately available in your area.